gvellut/jncep/README.md

 If you have a lot of followed series and update often, the flag `--use-events` can be used.
 In that case, the `update` command will first check the events feed provided by J-Novel Club: It includes all the part releases and can be used to know which series will need to be downloaded.
 With this flag, the tool saves time by not checking all the series individually.

-### Environment variables
+### Configuration & environment variables

-The `update` subcommand has the additional environment variable:
+The `update` subcommand understands the additional configuration option related:
+- USE_EVENTS

+It should have a value like `1` or `y` if set.

+It is also available as an environment variable:
 - JNCEP_USE_EVENTS

-It should have a value like `1` if set.

 ### Automation